in-formant/in-formant/README.md

 # InFormant™ - a real-time pitch and formant tracking software

+# THIS BRANCH IS CURRENTLY NOT MAINTAINED - CURRENT WORK IS HAPPENING ON THE [WITH-QT](/clo-yunhee/in-formant/tree/with-qt) BRANCH.

 ## How to compile from source

 ### Preparing the build environment